8/14/2024

 Cameron Groom

 Okay.
 Well, let me step in then.
 I will go through a few of my notes.
-Just in terms of our looking further, our overall breaking point of course, as we've disclosed is around the 5 million revenues mark.
+Just in terms of our looking further, you know, our overall break-even point, of course, as we've disclosed, is around the $5 million revenues mark.
 And we came in with a satisfactory bottom line margin, net margin of 5% for Q3.
-This is largely aligned with our expectations.
-And in terms of expenses, you can see S, G and A expenses very much tightly controlled and not materially changed year over year.
-Our cash flow from operations generation was 1.4 million.
-And of that, this is for the period and we've used about a million of that in capex and about half a million in debt repayment and use of the normal course issue of it.
-So again, very satisfactory numbers and our liquidity position and leverage remains quite strong as well.
-We have a current ratio of that 6.6, which is very strong liquidity position.
-And we continue to de-lever our company and have brought down the debt to equity ratio to 0.35, which again is pursuing a downward trajectory of improvement in terms of the equity that we have employing and paying down debt rather than running out.
-So strategically, I'll just roll through a little bit.
-We're now consistently posting sales over our 5 million a quarter breakeven point without any reliance on government related procurements.
-And this puts us in a very strong and sustainable position to continue growing our company and having, as I mentioned, come back from the largest US industry trade show.
-I can very much confirm that we continue to add new business with our existing customers and we continue to target and add new customers as well.
+This is largely in line with our expectations.
+And in terms of expenses, you can see SG&A expenses very much tightly controlled and not materially changed year over year.
+Our cash flow from operations generation was $1.4 million yesterday.
+And of that, this is for the period, and we've used about a million of that in CapEx and about half a million in debt repayment and use as a normal course issuer of it.
+Again, very satisfactory numbers, and our liquidity position and leverage remains quite strong as well.
+We have a current ratio of about 6.6, which is a very strong liquidity position, and we continue to delever our company.
+And it brought down the debt-to-equity ratio to 0.35, which, again, is pursuing a downward trajectory of improvement in terms of the equity that we have employing and paying down debt rather than running down.
+So...
+Strategically, I'll just roll through a little bit.
+We're now consistently posting sales over our $5.25 million break-even point without any reliance on government-related procurements, and this puts us in a very strong and sustainable position to continue growing our company and having, as I mentioned, come back from the largest U.S. industry trade show.
+I can very much confirm that we continue to add new business. with our existing customers, and we continue to target and add new customers as well.
 And all this continues to be amongst the leaders in the proficiency testing and external quality assessment customers.
-Those are the agencies that do the proficiency testing and accreditation of the clinical labs that are major customers for our CAHPS products.
+Those are the agencies that do the proficiency testing and accreditation of the clinical labs that are major customers for our CAPS products.
 We continue to grow our business with test makers.
-This is for both our antigen test ingredients products as well as our CAHPS products for inclusion in the kits of test cartridges, often in the point of care but not always.
-And also direct sales to major clinical labs is continuing to grow as well.
-So the outlook is very positive overall and the only questions that we continue to ask and answer relate to the timing of our clients' projects.
-But before we get too granular in terms of outlook, I'll now ask if Ken can provide us an update both on operations in terms of some of the progress we're making there as well as on our therapeutics project, Ken Lillick Eurokinase, which promises to be very important for the company and is also progressing, I would say very well.
+This is for both our antigen test ingredients products as well as our CAPS products for inclusion in the kits of test cartridges, often in the point of care but not always. and also direct sales to clinic major clinical labs is continuing to grow as well so the outlook is very positive overall and the only questions that we continue to ask and answer relate to the timing of our clients projects but before we get too granular in terms of outlook I'll now ask if Ken can provide us an update both on operations in terms of some of the progress we're making there, as well as on our therapeutics project, which promises to be very important for the company and is also progressing, I would say, very well.
 Ken, please go ahead.

 speaker

-Thanks, from an operational perspective, basically we just continue to execute.
-In the last few months, we've announced the commissioning of a new R&D and QC space in our third building, a 275 watt line, which was a subject of an announcement with the provincial minister, Minister Tanguy.
+Thanks.
+From an operational perspective, basically we just continue to execute operations In the last few months, we've announced the commissioning of a new R&D and QC space in our third building, a 275 watt line, which was a subject of an announcement with Minister Tangri, Provincial Minister.
 And we've also got the full automation unit in another lab in that same building, fully operational now as well.
-So basically we've executed all of that and we're in the process of actually building additional capacity.
-To do that, we've been deploying grants from the Ontario Together Fund, as well as interest-free loans from FedDev Ontario, which have inexpensive capital to drive this.
+So basically, we've executed all of that, and we're in the process of actually building additional capacity To do that, we've been deploying grants from the Ontario Together Fund, as well as interest-free loans from FedDev Ontario, inexpensive capital to drive this.
 And we've basically been delivering as we said we would.
 In terms of the core business itself, the development and manufacturing and QC teams have done great work in improving manufacturing and throughput efficiency, which is driving margins.
-We've seen that on multiple products and that will continue to be the case.
-We really do have an excellent scientific and technical team at Microbix and that's going to continue to be the case.
-And that's going to drive margins going forward.
-So from a general operational perspective from our business, in QA2, we've also successfully re-upped our, by audit, our ISO 1345 status and also successfully adapted our European filings to the in vitro diagnostic regulations, the new regulations, as well as the directives, which is a much higher standard.
-And we passed those audits with flying colours to maintain our ceiling marks in Europe and our ability to settle around the world.
-So we're excellent in manufacturing, in development, in testing and in the quality systems.
+We've seen that on multiple products, and that will continue to be the case.
+We really do have an excellent scientific and technical team at Microbics, and that's going to continue to be the case. and that's going to drive margins going forward so from a general operational perspective from our business in qa2 we've also successfully um re-upped our order by audit our iso 13485 status and also um successfully um adapted our european filings to the invito diagnostic regulations the new regulations rather than directives which is a much higher standard and we passed those audits with flying colours to maintain our ceiling marks in Europe and our ability to sell around the world.
+So we are excellent in manufacturing, in development, in testing and in the quality systems.
 In terms of the digital implementation of quality management system in the ERP, both of those are successfully implemented and are just being built upon to make us more efficient and have the additional capacity to build forward as we need and have the capacity to sustain our growth over the coming years.
 So operationally, everything's going extremely well.
-Now on kinetic, I have to say, everything's going extremely well there as well.
+Now on Kinlytic, I have to say everything is going extremely well there as well.
 We have an excellent relationship with SQL.
-We have a CDMO now working on upgrading the drug substance, purified urokinase protein for regulated refilings.
+We have a CDMO now working on upgrading the drug substance, the purified urokinase protein for regulatory filings.
 And those studies are going exceptionally well.
-This is a low risk process in the sense that this product was the standard of care in capital management and other symbolic indications for decades.
+I mean, this is a low, A low risk process in the sense that this product was the standard of care in catheter management and other thrombolytic indications for decades.
 So it's not going to fail clinics.
 This is about implementation of a process, an updated process.
 And that's going extremely well and the analytics to go with that.
 We're now in the process of engaging with a clinical research organization or development manufacturing organization for the drug product, which is the finished form, which will be in the vial, which will be used on patients.
 And that also, those negotiations are going very well as well.
-So we're moving forward at a pace in all aspects of the kinetic project.
+So we really have, we're moving forward at a pace in all aspects of the clinical project.
 And the timelines are unchanged from the last time we spoke.
 So bottom line is operations for the general business are going very well.
 The kinetic project is going very well.
-And as usual, we're executing exactly as we said we
+And as usual, we're executing exactly as we said we would.

 speaker